Adults

 Support Youth Programs

 CAP's all-volunteer ranks are always in need of more support from adults, or 'Senior Members.'
 These dedicated volunteers have diverse backgrounds and interests, and most have no military experience.
-These adults usually have at least one of three things in common: they were Cadets when they were younger, they are the family of someone who is or was a Cadet, or they are a pilot or lend another mission-critical skill to the organization.
+These adults usually have at least one of three things in common: they were Cadets when they were younger, they are the family of someone who is or was a Cadet, or they are a pilot/lend another mission-critical skill to the organization.
 Having great adult support is what enables a group of young men and women to do extraordinary things!

 There are several ways that adults can get involved: